 During late spring, beetles lay eggs that hatch into larvae, better known as grubs.
 Grubs feed on the roots of your lawn and left alone, can kill part or all of your beautiful grass.
 It is best to treat your lawn for grubs only when the larvae are likely hatched and eating because then you only have to treat the lawn a few times.
 Your Bergen County lawn service will test and determine the correct time to treat for grubs and other pests such as chinch bugs, sod webworms, and billbugs that feed on the grass above the soil surface.

 Lawn fertilization can be done all year, doing so in the fall promotes root growth in Spring.
 Mulching leaves and blowing or raking away matted leaves will oxygenate the roots and allow more light to reach grass for photosynthesis.
-It will also prevent fungus from growing.
+It will also prevent the fungus from growing.
 Your Bergen County lawn service will likely suggest a core aeration which removes soil plugs at regular spaces to promote root growth and aerate the soil.
 Many lawn professionals also add new seed at this time to thicken the lawn.
 If so, they may water the areas they seeded for a better chance of germination.
 Fall is the best time for grass seeding.

-Summer Lawn Care in Bergen County New Jersey
+Summer Lawn Care in NJ

 Northern New Jersey summers can be hot and humid but can also result in little actual precipitation.
 You may decide to tell your lawn company to set the mower blades over three and a half inches to protect your grass by cutting less than a third of the plant at a time.
 Water only in the early morning so that fungus does not accumulate overnight.
 If you notice fungus, contact your Bergen County Lawn Service to apply a fungicide.
 Regular watering is less important than a really good soaking at least once a month in summer though.
 Your lawn needs about an inch of water a month.